Climate, the arts and the cultural sector

-As a long term member of the board of Julie's Bicycle I plan to document their collaborations with artists and cultural leaders to reduce emissions and communicate climate change.
+As a long term member of the board of Julie's Bicycle I document and promote their collaborations with artists and cultural leaders to reduce emissions and communicate climate change.

 Earth Systems Justice